 Our ability to compete effectively depends in part on our ability to develop and maintain the proprietary aspects of our technology.
 Our policy is to obtain appropriate proprietary rights protection for any potentially significant new technology acquired or developed by us.
-We currently hold ten U.S. patents, which expire commencing in 2012, relating to our outdoor image processing techniques used in our AutoVue LDW systems.
-Nine of these patents relate specifically to our LDW technology and provide a basis for enhanced functionality for rain sensing and improved performance.
-Our other U.S. patent was issued for an Electronic Traffic Monitor related to our Abacus product in the Roadway Sensors segment.
-We also have pending patent applications in Canada and the European Community for the Electronic Traffic Monitor.
+We currently hold eleven U.S. patents, two foreign patents, one pending U.S. patent and three pending foreign patents.
+Eight U.S. patents, two foreign patents, one pending U.S. patent, and one pending foreign patent relate specifically to our Vehicle Sensors technology and provide a basis for enhanced functionality and improved performance.
+Three U.S. patents and two pending foreign patents relate specifically to our Roadway Sensors technology.
+One of these U.S. patents and the two pending foreign patents are for an Electronic Traffic Monitor related to our Abacus product in the Roadway Sensors segment.
 We cannot assure you that any new patents will be granted pursuant to these or subsequent applications.